 This is a great tip and one that many parents don’t practice at all!

 Your kids will always need supplies throughout the year.
-There will be projects and other assignments that require special supplies.
+In addition, there will be projects and other assignments that require special supplies.
 It’s best to put money aside for these supplies so that you’re not scrambling to come up with the money.

 Try to set aside at least $100 for the rest of the year.
-If you don’t use the money, you’ll always have it for next year’s supplies.
+Then, if you don’t use the money, you’ll always have it for next year’s supplies.

-Back to school shopping can be difficult and expensive.
+Back-to-school shopping can be difficult and expensive.
 Thankfully, there are ways to ensure that the money you do spend doesn’t go to waste.
-Be careful about what you buy before school starts and make sure to save money for the rest of the year.
-This will make back to school shopping a lot less stressful.
+First, be careful about what you buy before school starts, and make sure to save money for the rest of the year.
+This will make back-to-school shopping a lot less stressful.